quinn-parker/Cochlear-Implant-Project/Audio_testing/README.md

 ## 📄 Credits

--README.md was written by Quinn and Claude.ai -Dockerfile was written by Quinn
+- README.md was written by Quinn and Claude.ai
+- Dockerfile was written by Quinn
--Python program was written by Quinn
+- Python program was written by Quinn
--requirements.txt was written by Quinn
+- requirements.txt was written by Quinn